The Old Town Mission is comprised of many individuals working together for the community. Here are your board members and staff.

 She has a passion for encouraging and ministering to those who are struggling and seeing lives touched with the indescribable and perfect love of God.
 She feels very privileged to serve the communities of the Verde Valley.

-Jill is married to Jeremy, her husband of four years and is incredibly blessed to be mom to her three adult children and the very proud 1st time grandma of little Jonah.
+Jill is married to Jeremy, her husband of five years and is incredibly blessed to be mom to her three adult children and the very proud 1st time grandma of little Jonah.

 Thrift Store Manager